My mother, Christine, passed away suddenly from a heart attack on September 20th 2005 at the age of 69 (she is pictured left in August 2005).

 I was later contacted by the Scholastic Society of Canada, who asked if this image could be used on the cover of one of their 'Exiles From the War' WW2 story books - of course I was very happy (and honoured) to oblige them.

 Margaret: "[This] photo of her in her school uniform is exactly how I remember her.
 She was beautiful to look at with a flawless skin, and very gentle and sweet-natured."

-Celia: "As the school years went by, I was often accused of some minor demeanour or other - but Christine was always there for me, putting things in perspective & making me feel good again.
+Celia: "As the school years went by, I was often accused of some minor demeanour or other - but Christine was always there for me, putting things in perspective and making me feel good again.
 She would have made a wonderful counsellor."

 Celia: "I recall many happy times spent there, like taking Grandpa Cox for short walks in the gardens.
-Also, of course, listening to Christine playing the piano; we both played & we both had a great love of classical music.
+Also, of course, listening to Christine playing the piano; we both played and we both had a great love of classical music.
 I remember how frustrated Christine was when they had (because of the space available) to buy a piano with a shorter keyboard than standard; she would extend her hands to play notes that just weren't there!"

 This photo (kindly provided by Brenda) shows Christine in her bedroom at Monks Drive in 1951.
 I think this looks almost like a little monochrome painting!
 I particularly love the way the natural light illuminates her smiling face.

 Brenda: "The light shining in a square upon her face was the reflection of the sun shining on her dressing table mirror, but it certainly did the trick - and made a great snap."